K8-Team/api/README.md

-## ⚠️ Workflow triggeres on_event = 'push' to main branch of repo ⚠️
+## ⚠️ Workflow triggeres on: "event = push" to main branch of repo ⚠️

 ## Workflows Description